torps/torps/README.md

 pathsim_analysis.py and produces a set of graphs showing the CDFs of compromise time and rate for the guard/exit/guard&exit of user circuits.
 See the script output for command options.

+### Versions
+The latest version of TorPS (tag "tor-0.2.4.23") simulation path selection as performed by Tor stable release 0.2.4.23.
+The TorPS version at tag "tor-0.2.3.25" simulates path selection as performed by Tor stable release 0.2.3.25.